dccanellis/babble-wallet/README.md

 # babble-wallet
-Bitcoin wallet for onboarding the next generation.
-Your child's first 12 words are their seed phrase.
+An experimental Bitcoin wallet for onboarding the next generation.
+The first 12 words you ever spoke as your seed phrase.